An online content removal lawyer may be a valuable option when defamatory content or harmful content threatens your digital reputation.

 Signed into U.S. law in 1998, the Digital Millennium Copyright Act (DMCA) strengthens copyright laws on the internet.
 Specifically, it criminalizes the production and sharing of products, services, and technologies designed to circumvent copyright infringement protections, such as Digital Rights Management (DRM).

-You or your attorney can file a DMCA takedown request or cease and desist letter related to content on the internet that violates your rights under the Act, including infringing content like revenge porn or unwanted content created to damage your reputation.
+You or your attorney can submit takedown requests or file a cease and desist letter related to content on the internet that violates your rights under the Act.
+This includes infringing content like revenge porn and unwanted content created purposely to damage your reputation.

 Terms of Service Violations

 Similar to a DMCA takedown notice, you or your attorney can claim that damaging internet content violates the hosting websites’ terms of service (ToS).
-The key here is that many websites are hosted by Internet Service Providers (ISPs), and these ISPs often have strict terms of service related to posting or distributing harmful, defamatory, or false content.
+The key here is that many websites are hosted by Internet Service Providers (ISPs).
+These ISPs often have strict terms of service related to posting or distributing harmful, defamatory, or false content.

-If you’ve had your records expunged, or criminal charges have been dropped — yet your false or misleading content is still online — a Terms of Service takedown demand letter stating your interest in removal can be a great option.
-These demand letters are typically sent by registered mail.
+If you’ve had your records expunged or your criminal charges have been dropped, yet your false or misleading content is still online, a Terms of Service takedown demand letter stating your interest in removal can be a great option.
+These demand letters are typically sent from your legal team by registered mail.

 Court Expungements